Lateral inhibition: History

 The concept of neural inhibition (in motor systems) was well known to Descartes and his contemporaries.

 Sensory inhibition in vision was inferred by Ernst Mach in 1865 as depicted in his mach band.

-Inhibition in single sensory neurons was discovered and investigated starting in 1949 by Haldan K. Hartline when he used logarithms to express the effect of Ganglion receptive fields.
+Inhibition in single sensory neurons was discovered and investigated starting in 1949 by Haldan K. Hartline when he used algorithms to express the effect of Ganglion receptive fields.
 His algorithms also help explain the experiment conducted by David H. Hubel and Torsten Wiesel that expressed a variation of sensory processing, including lateral inhibition, within different species.

 In 1956, Hartline revisited this concept of lateral inhibition in horseshoe crab (Limulus polyphemus) eyes, during an experiment conducted with the aid of Henry G Wagner and Floyd Ratliff.
 Hartline explored the anatomy of ommatidia in the horseshoe crab because of their similar function and physiological anatomy to photoreceptors in the human eye.
 Also, they are much larger than photoreceptors in humans, which would make them much easier to observe and record.
 Hartline contrasted the response signal of the ommatidium when a single concentrated beam of light was directed at one receptor unit as opposed to three surrounding units.
 He further supported his theory of lateral inhibition as the response signal of one unit was stronger when the surrounding units were not exposed to light.